 Their superior scenting ability, along with their speed and agility, makes them the top choice for hunting rabbits.
 Their loud barks ensure that you never lose sight of them.

-Beagles also make great family dogs and tend to be curious, playful, and cute.
+Beagles are one of the best hunting dog breeds in the world, they also make great family dogs and tend to be curious, playful, and cute.
 They make very loyal house pets and do not need a large house or yard.

-The bloodhound is said to be the Sherlock Holmes of the canine world.
+The bloodhound is said to be the Sherlock Holmes of the canine world and one of the best hunting dog breeds.
 Their investigative skills and astuteness when it comes to tracking the scent of their quarry are without equal.

 Their legendary nose makes them popular amongst law enforcement agencies to help find missing persons, a reputation that makes them popularly known as Sleuth Hounds.